hmdc/r-at-iqss-gitbook/bestpractices/UsingPromises.md

 # Using Promises

-As explained in [Limiting the number of R Threads](../config/NumRThreads.md), R is single-threaded, unless it's not.
+As explained in [Limiting the number of R Threads](../config/NumRThreads.md), R is single-threaded.

-While our Shiny toolchain optimizes your application by running multiple R processes, using promises will maximize your performance far greater than balancing between multiple R processes.
+While our Shiny toolchain optimizes your application by running multiple R processes, using promises will maximize your performance far greater than our balancing between multiple R processes.

 ## What is asynchronous programming?

-Synchronus programming progresses linearly through code executions.
+Synchronus code executes linearly.
 The following reads a CSV from the included URL.

 ```R
 value <- read.csv("http://example.com/data/data.csv")